jprochazk/hebi/README.md

 - [`src`](./src) - The core crate, containing the runtime (bytecode compiler, register allocator, value representation, virtual machine).
   - [`op`](./src/op) - Bytecode instruction definitions, which define the fine-grained operations that the virtual machine may perform.
   - [`isolate`](./src/isolate) - The virtual machine, which implements the operations defined by `op`.
-  - [`value`](./src/value) - Mu's Value implementation, which is how the virtual machine represents values at runtime.
+  - [`value`](./src/value) - Hebi's Value implementation, which is how the virtual machine represents values at runtime.
   - [`emit`](./src/emit) - The bytecode compiler, which transforms an AST to executable bytecode.
   - [`tests`](./src/tests) - End-to-end tests of the full evaluation pipeline (`Code -> AST -> Bytecode -> Output`).
 - [`crates`](./crates) - Parts of the compiler which may be useful for building other tools, such as formatters, linters, and language servers.